f-dangel/cockpit/README.md

-# Project BackBoard - A Cockpit for Deep Learning
+# Cockpit - A Practical Debugging Tool for Training Deep Neural Networks

 Idea: Use BackPACK to monitor quantities during training to tell the "pilot" (person sitting in front of the computer performing neural network training)